top of page

 5.jpg

 With flow production manufacturing, the work to produce a product is chained together.
-By design, work at an operation is determined based upon a Takt time calculation.
+By design, work at an operation is determined based on a Takt time calculation.
 Takt time is the targeted work for flow process to achieve its designed capacity.

 Simply put, if a manufacturer wanted to produce 24 products per day and they worked 8 hours per day, they would need to produce a product every 20 minutes.
 Takt time defines work in a flow process.
 The flow manufacturer designs the flow and pull process one time.
 Quality is designed into each operation for PPM quality.
 To adjust volume, they would adjust staffing to allow employees to flex from one operation to another.
 Typically, a flow line can run anywhere from 50% of capacity up to design capacity, without any changes in the operational work content or machine time.